dragbe/cemu_graphic_packs/Mods/BreathOfTheWild_UnexpectedTreasures/readme.txt

-Randomizes the treasure chests with a group of the same category content
+Randomizes the treasure chests content|location with the ability to assign them a conditional content

 NOTES
+- Data Layer mod (last version) required for the 'advanced' treasure chests
 - Web page to customize the loot chances table
-- See readme.txt and rules.txt for additional information

 INSTALLATION INSTRUCTIONS
 - browse to your Cemu folder